-Percentage distribution by row: By illustration, "Sheet Metal (Zn, Al & Galv) is given in Table 5.12 as row 1, Shingles (Asphalt), row 2, Shingles (Wood), row 3, etc. Taking each of the variables in the row one at a time, of the dwelling units roofed with "Sheet Metal (Zn, Al & Galv)", how many of them had wood, concrete, wood & concrete, stone, Adobe & Troolie Palm, etc. as the outer-wall materials?
+Percentage distribution by row: By illustration, "Sheet Metal (Zn, Al & Galv) is given in Table 5.12 as row 1, Shingles (Asphalt), row 2, Shingles (Wood), row 3, etc. Taking each of the variables in row one, of the dwelling units roofed with "Sheet Metal (Zn, Al & Galv)", how many of them actually had wood, concrete, etc. as the outer-wall materials?

-As reflected, the predominant use of "wood", "concrete", "wood and concrete" and to a lesser extent for other outer-wall materials is vividly shown in the table.
-For instance, of the households roofing with Sheet Metal (Zn, Al & Galv), 45.8 percent had "wood", 27.8 percent used "concrete" and 25.4 percent made "wood and concrete" as their outer-wall materials respectively, but to lesser extent for the other outer-wall materials.
-As it was not surprising, the main outer-wall materials for households roofing with Makeshift materials were Makeshift material itself (59.2 percent) and second to that was wood (34.0 percent) and to lesser extent for other categories (Table 5.12).
+As reflected, the predominant use of "wood", "concrete", "wood and concrete" and to a lesser extent the other outer-wall materials are vividly shown in the table.
+For instance, of the households roofing with Sheet Metal (Zn, Al & Galv), 45.8 percent had "wood", 27.8 percent used "concrete" and 25.4 percent made "wood and concrete" as their outer-wall materials respectively, and to a lesser extent for the other outer-wall materials.
+As it was not surprising, the main outer-wall materials for households roofing with Makeshift materials were Makeshift material itself (59.2 percent) and second to that was wood (34.0 percent) and to a lesser extent for other categories (Table 5.12).